Open In Colab

 Multiple timesteps

 If you have time, make a comparison with the multiple time step (MTS) approach to the model with spring bonds.
-The main point of difference between md_springs.f90 and md_springs_mts.f90 lies in the advancement of coordinates and momenta within the main loop.
-The kick half-steps, acting on the momenta, are applied separately for the nonbonded forces f (which are recalculated at intervals n_mts*dt), and the spring bonds g (which are computed at intervals dt).
-If n_mts=1 you should be able to see that this is just the standard velocity Verlet algorithm, as in the md_springs.f90 program.
-However, in this section, you are going to set n_mts=10.
+To do this, we run the md_springs program with parameters such as nstep=10000, n_mts=10, instead of nstep=100000.
+The essential point of difference lies in the advancement of coordinates and momenta within the main loop of md_springs.f90.
+Take a look at this.
+If n_mts is not equal to 1, the kick half-steps, acting on the momenta, are applied separately for the nonbonded forces f (which are recalculated at intervals n_mts*dt), and the spring bonds g (which are computed at intervals dt).
+If n_mts is equal to 1, you should be able to see that this is identical to the standard velocity Verlet algorithm, which we have explicitly (and redundantly) written out in the if ( n_mts == 1 ) then branch within the main loop.

 [ ]: